We left Granada in the fog. It was a hair-raising

 to 2000 BC and is one of the largest in Europe.

 of a deep gorge.
-It seems like most of our travels are teasers that
+Most of our travels are teasers that

 make us want to learn more and come back.

-This is a view of the surrounding countryside from the "New Bridge."
+This is the surrounding countryside as seen from the "New Bridge."

 New Bridge, built in the 18th century, spans the ravine separating the two parts of the city.